Jundiai Sao Paulo, Brazil Travel Guide

 Popular savory snacks everywhere, from bakeries to street markets.

 Pão de Queijo: small, naturally gluten-free cheese rolls.
-Feijoada: Brazil's rich black bean stew with pork and beef.
+Feijoada: Brazil's rich black bean a stew containing pork and beef.

 Pão de Queijo is a breakfast staple.
 Feijoada typically served on Wednesdays and Saturdays.